-Panorama is a peer-reviewed, open-access, online publication dedicated to American art and visual culture (broadly defined) from the colonial period to the present day.
+Panorama is a peer-reviewed, open-access, online publication dedicated to American art and visual culture (broadly defined).
 The journal is intended to provide a high-caliber international forum for disseminating original research and scholarship and for sustaining a lively engagement with intellectual developments and methodological debates in art history, visual and material cultural studies, and curatorial work.
 It encourages a broad range of perspectives and approaches within an interdisciplinary framework encompassing both local and global contexts.
 Panorama welcomes submissions that utilize the insights of both traditional and new historical and interpretive approaches to American art.

 Panorama, the official journal of the Association of Historians of American Art, is supported in part by its membership.
-Major funding for Panorama is provided by the Henry Luce Foundation, with additional support from the Wyeth Foundation for American Art.
+Major funding for Panorama is provided by the Henry Luce Foundation, with additional support from the Terra Foundation for American Art and the Wyeth Foundation for American Art.